 Ostomy NSW Limited receives non-reciprocal contributions of assets from the government and other parties for zero or a nominal value.
-These assets are recognised at fair value on the date of acquisition in the statement of financial position, with a corresponding amount of income recognised in the statement of comprehensive income.
+These assets are recognised at fair value on the date of acquisition in the statement of financial position, with a corresponding amount of income recognised in profit or loss.